How to obtain press accreditation at the Council of Europe

 Journalists’ badges are available from the Council of Europe’s main entrance (Accueil badge) and are to be worn visibly in order to facilitate the work of security staff.

 A permanent accreditation card, for a maximum period of 12 months, may be issued to journalists who are regularly present, either because they are based in Strasbourg or in adjacent regions/countries or because they are required to follow the work of the Council of Europe on a regular basis.

-The Directorate of Communications reserves the right to refuse or to cancel the accreditation of journalists affiliated to press organisations, the activities of which conflict with the principles of the Council of Europe, or which use their accreditation for reprehensible purposes or act in a way which contravenes the ethical principles or standards of journalism.
+The Directorate of Communications reserves the right to refuse or to cancel the accreditation of journalists affiliated to press organisations, the activities of which conflict with the principles of the Council of Europe, which use their accreditation for reprehensible purposes or which act in a way which contravenes the ethical principles or standards of journalism.

 Access to the Assembly Chamber